NMO13/SolidTurn/README.md

 ## Notes
 - The simulation currently just works for concentric operations.
-- Demo videos are available here: https://www.youtube.com/channel/UCy5K1pMjOsn1kcPI2MHDD5w
+- Demo videos are available here: https://www.youtube.com/watch?v=M8-RyrM5JeA&t=17s and https://www.youtube.com/watch?v=rCRGgySLI-k&t=13s
 - If you like this project and want to contribute, then please don't hesitate to write me

 ## The Author